 As Pennsylvania’s main gateway to the Great Lakes, it’s fitting that Erie bears the name of the lake it hugs.
 The popular Presque Isle State Park shows off seven miles of sandy shores in Lake Erie with 11 public beaches.
 But the area also has plenty of trails to hike, mountains to ski, and courses to golf, drawing outdoor lovers of every kind.
 The museum scene is just as lively, including the Erie Art Museum, the Erie Maritime Museum, the expERIEnce Children’s Museum, and the Hagen History Center.
 The Erie African American Heritage Trail traces key events in Black history, and the Erie Mural Arts Tour follows more than 80 works of street art.
 The growing food scene is well represented at the Flagship City Food Hall.

 With its lakefront location, the weather in Erie is often determined by the lake effect conditions.
-Generally, late spring to early fall is the sweet spot for pleasant temperatures, making it the busiest time of year for travelers.
+Generally, late spring to early fall is the sweet spot for pleasant temperatures, making it the busiest time of year to book one of the area’s vacation rentals.
 In the spring and fall, the temperature can swing from perfectly pleasant to near-freezing cold within a day.
 Winters are so chilly that the lake tends to freeze over, and snow can fall up to 11 times a month.
 Festivals are a way of life here, with the Erie Microbrew Fest in April; Pridefest, Bikefest, and Cyclefest in June and July; Celebrate Erie and Erie County Fair in August; Honey Harvest Festival in September; and Downtown D’Lights in December.
 All through the summer months, there are fireworks after the minor league baseball games at the stadium.

 This 3,200-acre peninsula curving into Lake Erie is considered the state’s only real seashore — and it sure does lake life right.
 Besides water activities such as swimming, surfing, scuba diving, boating, and fishing, and land-based ones such as hiking and inline skating, it’s also a popular stop for migrating birds, including many that are endangered.